-The Collection began with the foundation of the Royal Academy in 1768, works of art often being given by the artists themselves.
+The Collection began with the foundation of the Royal Academy in 1768, with works of art often being given by the artists themselves.
 They were intended to show the talents of the British School and provide inspiration for new generations of British artists.

 It now contains about 935 paintings, 350 sculptures, 700 plaster casts, 25,000 prints and drawings and 5,000 historic photographs.
 The Collection’s central focus is on British art and artists from the 18th century to the present day.